-The Investment Committee will immediately notify the Foundation Board about any special incidents that occur during investment management at both Foundation and pension fund level.
+The Investment Committee periodically draws up a report on investment management for the attention of the Foundation Board.
+In the case of unusual occurrences, it shall inform the Foundation Board immediately, at both Foundation and pension fund level.
 The Foundation Board has the authority to decide on the measures to be taken and can involve the pension fund expert, if need be.

 Art.
-12 Exercising shareholder rights
+11 Exercising shareholder rights